-where the dependent variable is the natural logarithm of the rental price per square meter in rental posting h, assigned to its nearest asylum center c, located in municipality m, and published on day t.
-The binary variable $Active{hct}$ is set to one if the center c assigned to rental posting h is open at time t when the property advert is recorded.
-The binary variable $Prox{hc}$ is set to one if the property referred to by rental posting h is located within a certain distance from its nearest center c.
+rental posting h is open at time t when the property advert is recorded.
+The binary variable $Prox{hc}$ is set to one if the property referred to by rental posting h is located within a certain threshold distance from its nearest center c.
 Distance thresholds are algorithm-driven, as detailed below.

-Notice that because of the fixed-effects structure of equation (1), we exploit only withincenter variation to estimate $\beta$ , our parameter of interest.
-This approach is important for two reasons.
+Notice that because of the fixed-effect structure in equation (1) and the inclusion of the center-specific coefficients θ_c and δ_c , we exploit only within-center variation to estimate β , our parameter of interest.4 This approach is important for two reasons.
 First, it allows us to contrast housing units located in comparable neighborhoods.
 Second, it reduces the concern that the "forbidden-comparisons" typical of staggered settings between already treated and newly treated units could bias our coefficients (e.g. Borusyak, Jaravel and Spiess, 2021).
 To further ease this concern we present a replication of our main estimates using an alternative stacked regression specification technique in Appendix A.3.

 Our treatment and control groups are illustrated in Figure 1.
 Yellow rings show the 2-kilometer circles around asylum centers which delineate our estimation sample.
-Treated housing units are those located within the red rings.
-Properties located between the red and the orange circles are excluded from the sample in order to avoid capturing spillover effects.
-Moreover, we drop from the sample housing units located at the same time within the treated (red) ring of a center and the treatment (red) or spillover (orange) ring of their second closest center, in order to avoid contamination of the estimated effects by centers' opening and closing at different points in time.
+Treated housing units are those located within the red rings (i.e. below the retained threshold distance).
+Properties located between the red and the orange circles are excluded from the sample in order to avoid capturing spillover effects.5 Moreover, we drop from the sample housing units located at the same time within the treated (red) ring of a center and the treatment (red) or spillover (orange) ring of their second closest center, in order to avoid contamination of the estimated effects by centers' opening and closing at different points in time.6 We determine the length of the treatment (red) and spillover (orange) radii using a method proposed by Butts (2023) to estimate treatment effect decay as a function of distance non-parametrically, exploiting the partitioning-based least squares approach developed by Cattaneo, Farrell and Feng (2020).
+In Panel 2a of Figure 2, we show that the strongest effect is present until 709 meters from the centers.
+Then it attenuates from 710 to 1,110 meters, to become even smaller between 1,110 and 1,425 meters.
+We choose as the baseline spillover ring the 710-1,110 meter

-&lt;sup>4This is due to the inclusion of three sets of fixed effects: center-specific fixed effects, $\lambda_c$ , center-specific dummy variables for housing units observed during the open spell of a center, $\theta_c Active{ct}$ , and center-specific dummy variables for housing units within the treatment radius, $\delta_c Prox{hc}$ .
+4This is due to the inclusion of three sets of fixed effects: center-specific fixed effects, λ_c , center-specific dummy variables for housing units observed during the open spell of a center, $\theta_c Active{ct}$, and center-specific dummy variables for housing units within the treatment radius, $\delta_c Prox{hc}$.

-&lt;sup>5We can think of two kinds of spillover effects.
+5We can think of two kinds of spillover effects.
 One is the negative effect on housing rents that might propagate further away than our treatment radius, as Figure 2a suggests.
 The second type of spillover effect is individuals moving away from the treatment area after a center's opening, re-settling in the control group region and thus increasing the rental prices there.